Sankalpjadhav/go-load-balancer/README.md

 **Solution:**

-To resolve this, we created a custom ServeMux for each mock server:
+To resolve this, I created a custom ServeMux for each mock server:

 - Used http.NewServeMux() to create a new multiplexer.
 - Registered routes ("/") to this custom multiplexer instead of the global one.